cover image - Diagnostic Pathology: Thoracic, 4th Edition

 • Contains nearly 3,000 high-quality print images (with an additional 900+ images in the complimentary eBook), including gross pathology, radiology, and histology images, and full-color medical illustrations—all carefully annotated to help you quickly recognize established entities

-• Includes an eBook version that allows you access to everything in the book as well as additional text, figures, and references, with the ability to search, make notes and highlights, and have content read aloud; additional digital ancillary content may publish up to 6 weeks following the publication date
+• Includes a complimentary eBook with everything in the print version as well as additional text, figures, and references, with the ability to search, make notes and highlights, and have content read aloud; additional digital ancillary content may publish up to 6 weeks following the publication date

 • PART I: LUNG